cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          and into the log

 Schematic creation:
+  Options that affect the way schematics are created.

   -a, --add-tag [TAG [TAG ...]]
-                         defines additional tag(s) to add  to  the  schematic,  plain  text  and symbolic icon names are supported
+                         defines additional tag(s) to add  to  the  schematic,  plain  text  and symbolic icon names are supported --allow-unsatisfied-links [{true,false}]
+                         linked blocks declared in Mindcode source code but  not present in the schematic only produce a warning

 Environment options:
   Options to specify the target environment for the  code  being  compiled.
 This includes the Mindustry version, as well